-This time of year invites kids to enjoy the food, festivities, and fun that make autumn special.
-Whether your children write about a squirrel with big problems, a mystery at a harvest party, or a favorite fall treat, these four autumn creative writing prompts will give them plenty of ideas!
+Autumn invites your children to enjoy the food, festivities, and fun that make this time of year special.
+Whether your homeschoolers write about a squirrel with big problems, a mystery at a harvest party, or a favorite fall treat, these four autumn creative writing prompts will give them plenty of ideas!

 1. Aw, Nuts!